nmboffi/nmboffi/README.md

-# Hey -- I'm Nick.
+Hey.
+I'm Nick.

-## I like good coffee, clean code, slick proofs, crisp text, and high-res visualization.
+I like good coffee, clean code, slick proofs, crisp text, and hot yoga.
+You'll find some of that below.